apache/mxnet/docs/tutorials/gluon/gluon.md

-# Foo - Neural network building blocks
+# Gluon - Neural network building blocks

-Foo package is a high-level interface for MXNet designed to be easy to use while keeping most of the flexibility of low level API.
-Foo supports both imperative and symbolic programming, making it easy to train complex models imperatively in Python and then deploy with symbolic graph in C++ and Scala.
+Gluon package is a high-level interface for MXNet designed to be easy to use while keeping most of the flexibility of low level API.
+Gluon supports both imperative and symbolic programming, making it easy to train complex models imperatively in Python and then deploy with symbolic graph in C++ and Scala.